andrew-jacobs/w65c265sxb-hacker/README.md

 values.

 The 'X' command starts an XMODEM download to the specified address.
-You can download into any memory area including the ROM as long as the WDC firmware bank is not selected.
+You can download into any memory area including the ROM but you must disable the mask ROM to write to the whole ROM area.
 ```
 .X A000